Skip to main content

 Parameter details:

-This function aggregates individual scores into summary metrics:
+This function aggregates individual scores into summary metrics across experiments:

 def aggregator_fn(*,